OCA/l10n-thailand/l10n_th_gov_account_asset_management/README.rst

 5. Pass the asset number to the reference of the journal entry.
 6. Add asset profile to purchase order line.

+Note: Users must have the permission "Enable Assets in Purchase" to view assets in the purchase order.

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.
    Only for development or testing purpose, do not use in production.